Linda Yamane: Jewelry making

 Yamane also makes jewelry, particularly from abalone shells.
-Since they are hard to get and abalone are increasingly rare in the ocean, Yamane feels lucky that reaching out to friends and divers helped her build a large collection of the shells.
-In response, Yamane opened an abalone shell "bank" for other indigenous artists who want to make traditional arts.
+Since they are hard to get and abalone are increasingly rare in the ocean, Yamane reached out to friends and divers to build a large collection of the shells.
+She then opened an abalone shell "bank" for other indigenous artists who want to make traditional arts with the shells.

 Select commissioned works

 2009 - Creative Work Fund grant to make one Ohlone presentation basket in collaboration with the Big Sur Land Trust.
-The basket was displayed on loan at the Trust's Carmel Valley visitor center, which is in the area where Rumsien people once lived.
-After the basket was completed in 2021, artist Susanne Takehara created a mosaic, Weaving Past & Present, representing the basket on the exterior of an apartment building in East Oakland, in partnership with the EastSide Arts Alliance.
+In 2021, artist Susanne Takehara created a mosaic, Weaving Past & Present, representing the basket on the exterior of an apartment building in East Oakland, in partnership with the EastSide Arts Alliance.

 2010 - The Oakland Museum was organizing a new exhibit of baskets from the various indigenous peoples of California, and found they had no baskets from any of the Ohlone tribes that once populated the broader San Francisco Bay Area.
 Yamane had been a member of the museum's Native Advisory Counsel, as well as actually a consultant on the basket collection.
 The museum commissioned her to make a ceremonial basket in the Rumsien style and by Rumsien methods, which was unveiled to the public in 2012.
 The piece had over 20,000 stitches and 1,200 Olivella beads made by Yamane.
 The several thousand feathers on the basket were chicken feathers died red, because it is no longer legal to collect feathers from the acorn woodpecker, the traditional source.
 In addition, Yamane led multiple living history basket weaving demonstrations at the museum.